D

 HERB: marijuana

-HIEZ-HAAD: ears-hard, thick skulled, stubborn, unwilling or unable
+HIEZ-HAAD: ears-hard, thick skulled, stubborn, unwilling or unable to hear.

 HIEZ: ears.